Flashing wind damage

 Frequently Asked Questions

-How do I know if my roof flashing is damaged?
+How do I know if my flashing is damaged?

-For minor issues, you may be able to re-seal the flashing or make small repairs yourself.
-However, for more significant damage, it's best to call a professional roofer to properly inspect and repair the flashing.
+For minor issues like small cracks or loose flashing, you may be able to make temporary repairs using roofing sealant or by re-securing the flashing.
+However, for significant damage, it's best to have a professional roofer inspect and replace the flashing to ensure a proper, long-lasting repair.

 Connect with certified professionals in your area